leavil/leavil/README.md

 ---

 ## About Me

-- 💻 Currently studying on UPC - EEBE.
 - 👩‍💻 Currently working on NTT DATA as Software Engineer.
 - 🌱 Learning Python for AI & Data Science.
 - 👯 Looking to collaborate on open-source projects.